Yessirskiy/TelegramYouTubeDownload/README.md

 To make text look Italic or Bold use Markdown Format.

 ### Advanced usage:
-1. This bot also provides advanced function to analyze statistic:
+1. This bot also provides advanced function to analyze statistic.
-1. Default command to see statistic is only available for ADMIN.
+Default command to see statistic is only available for ADMIN.
 ADMIN_ID is linked with person who paste ID from reply message from *get_admin_id.py*
 2. You can see statistic by command */stats*.
-    Change this command by changing *"*stats*"* in @bot.message_handler(commands=['stats'])
-3. Stats command could shows statistic of last hour or current day.
+Change this command by changing *"*stats*"* in @bot.message_handler(commands=['stats']) Stats command could only show statistic of last hour or current day.
-2. Errors reports
+3. Errors reports
-1. Default exceptions are *big size of video* or *invalid link*.
+Default exceptions are *big size of video* or *invalid link*.
 Bot is automatically send the report about error to user.
-2. Other errors
 If there are any other errors the occured in the process bot automatically add them to log file.
 Each day at 0:00(UTC) bot send report(log file) of errors and amount of users.

-## How do I get this bot?
-#### 1. Make sure you have all the modules installed:
-To make this bot works you need few libraries installed:
-1. **pytube==10.8.4** .
-If you don't have this module use command *pip install pytube* to get.
-2. **pyTelegramBotAPI==3.7.9** .
-If you don't have this module use command *pip install pyTelegramBotAPI* to get.

-#### 2. Clone Repository
-1. Use command *git clone https://github.com/Yessirskiy/TelegramYouTubeDownload.git*.

-#### 3. Use command *python main.py* to launch bot.